obbap1/pbaba-blog/content/posts/pipelining-memcached.md

 ```
 We see that the value is set and we get a response back.

-2. Issue 4 commands to increment this "counter" quietly.
+2. Issue four commands to increment this "counter" quietly.
 We shouldn't see any responses which means that we're pipelining.
 ```rust
 for x in 1..5{
     // This means increment key "counter" by 1 from its initial value "x" and set TTL to 7 seconds.